Employment in Japan

 More and more companies are now posting job openings on their websites and accepting inquiries via email.

 4）Participate in job fairs and seminars

 Many companies hold job fairs and seminars without specific selection at a venue.
 You will understand the companies by attending such fairs and seminars.
 Participate in them actively.

 Seminar information is published on each corporate websites and job information websites.
-You can search information on such fairs and seminars, including the opening days, on each job information websites.
-Seminar information is constantly updated.
-Frequently check it.
+You can also search for information on such fairs and seminars, including the opening days, on each job information website.
+Information is constantly updated, so check back often.

 4．What to do if you cannot find a job

 Even if you are unable to find a job before graduation from the Japanese university※1 or professional training college※2, you can still continue to engage in job-seeking activities in Japan for one more year after graduation by changing your status of residence from "Student" to "Designated Activities."
 The period of stay of "Designated Activities" is six months, and as a rule, only one additional six-month extension is allowed※3.
 For more information on procedures, please inquire at a regional immigration bureau.

 ※1 Includes junior colleges and graduate schools.
 However, this does not include preparatory Japanese language program students, audit students, credit-earning students and research students.

 ※2 Limited to those who have acquired a diploma.

 ※3 If you fulfill certain requirements, you may continue looking for a job into your second year after graduation.